FrancisLangit/bolan/README.md

 ### Content Limitations

 While the game was made to best mirror that of the original's, it does have its shortcomings.
-The following have yet to be included in current version of the project:

-- Day/night Cycle
-- Pterodactyls

-As of now, the author does not have any intentions of adding such features to the game but both make for great potential contributions to the repository.
+Specifically, it has yet to support a proper **day/night cycle**.
+As of now, the author does not have any intentions of adding such a feature to the game but it would make for a great contribution to the repository.

 ### Spritesheet Utilization